NormProgr/Employment-Narratives/README.md

 Additionally it is possible to change the `seed = 42` which is not recommended if you did not classify a subset of data by hand by yourself for the zero-shot evaluation.

+## Research proposal

+In my research proposal I want to give a first idea how feasible it is to use news outlets data and NLP methods to evaluate the publics perception about labor topics.
+Applying these methods allows for new insights about possible information asymmetries that influence individuals decision making and bargaining about wages, employment and labor market frictions.
+To conduct this, I classify the news outlets text data into three (non-exclusive) categories: Labor Supply, Labor Demand, and Government Intervention.
+These Categories should show which reasons the news outlets identify for Labor market related issues.
+In this regard I follow the paper “Inflation Narratives” of Andre et al. (2023) that classifies the narratives for inflation by hand.
+My main contribution is to solve classification problems of unseen significant larger datasets automated.
+Finally, this is aimed to make a useful contribution of large language data in economics as Sendhil Mullainathan and Jann Spiess (2017) propose.
+That employment narratives influence individuals decision making and bargaining was already discussed by papers of Kennan (2010) or Walter (2017).
+Kennan (2010) finds that private Information a valid explanation for unemployment volatility.
+The results have different implication whether employer or employee are better informed.
+Walter (2017) investigates globalizations effect on individuals perceptions about labor market frictions and resulting policy changes.
+Both papers highlight the importance of individuals information on labor markets as influencing real economic Indicators.
+Garz 2012 is the paper closest to my contribution discussing the media coverage and job insecurity on Labor market policies.
+Garz (2012) uses hand picked news articles of german news media and finds that a badly performing labor market and high news volume leads to increased insecurity perceptions.
+Thus marking the importance to understand microeconomic expectation formations.
+My research proposal consists of three parts: I. I give a brief overview how I conduct my first investigation.
+In Part II I discuss problems I face and comment about the data and the feasibility of the project.
+In Part III I describe and evaluate my results.
+Additionally, I will give further ideas about the methods and problems at hand.
+I Overview I use scraped CNN data pulled from kaggle from 2011 to 2022 containing 42.000 unfiltered and unsorted articles about topics like world news, sport, business, economics, or health.
+I use the transformer based valhalla/distilbart-mnli-12-6 model to zero-shot classify a suitable set of 24000 unseen datapoints.
+This subset was cleaned from category like sports, entertainment and NAs.
+As the News Article Text data is too large to be solved by my computational means in a reasonable time I use a subset of the Description text data, which is a smaller summary of the Articles.
+Initially I used the facebook/bart-large-mnli that is often recommended and used within the huggingface community for zero-shot-classification problems (Link) though I decided for the valhalla/distilbart-mnli-12-6.
+It still holds 90% of the models accuracy with being significant faster and feasible for my computational means.
+To get an idea how well the zero-shot classification performs I classify a small set of randomized datapoints by hand and compare it to the zero-shot classified data.
+The zero-shot classified data is then used to train a distilbert-base-uncased model, a smaller and faster version of BERT (https://huggingface.co/distilbert-base-uncased).
+This transformer based model is recommended for fine-tuning on specific tasks, which is exactly what I am using it for (https://huggingface.co/distilbert-base-uncased).
+The trained model is then ideal to be applied on new unseen data to solve similar problems, though I will not go so far.
+II Findings and Discussion When applying my zero-shot classification I get an average accuracy of 76.2% with quite differing results across the classes.
+This result is quite flawed as government intervention is classified the most (10/100) and labor supply is never identified and has an accuracy of 100%.
+These findings are strong arguments to assume an imbalanced data problem here.
+I argue two reasons for this imbalance: First, government intervention is a more commonly used semantic category than labor supply and demand.
+Second, CNN has a wide range of news categories covered where a lot of them are related to sport or entertainment.
+To decrease the impact of this problem I clean the data and have a considerable size of data in quantity but also per text.
+I keep the word “government intervention” as it is because a lot of different kinds of government interventions can have an effect on labor market perceptions thought it is debatable how many government interventions have a real effect on labor markets.
+Even with this measures the imbalance is problematic.
+My second model is based on a pretrained BERT architecture, which I fine-tuned using a zero-shot labeled dataset.
+During this process, I encountered some challenges related to the non-exclusive class design I initially adopted.
+Consequently, I had to modify the forward method to better suit this setup.
+The primary distinction lies in how the loss function is calculated and, consequently, how the final layer logits are generated.
+In exclusive class classification, one typically employs a Softmax Cross-Entropy Loss function to compute a probability distribution for each class, ensuring that the probabilities sum up to 1.
+However, my approach handles multilabel classification, where an input can belong to multiple classes simultaneously.
+Therefore, I implemented the Binary Cross-Entropy Loss function (BCE).
+BCE treats each label within the multilabel class as a binary variable, allowing for values greater than 1 for the entire class.
+Finally, I receive my training results running a subset of 1000 data points an accuracy of 82,16% at the third epoch.
+Considering that the underlying training data might be imbalanced I consider the model to perform quite well on the data at hand.
+But including my zero-shot classification evaluation results I think the overall data is not suitable to solve my problem.
+In the next part I present some ideas how to overcome this problem.
+III Outlook and further Ideas

+- The need to train LLMs on economic related news (e.g. the Economist) and articles (e.g. American Economic Review Journals) to get a better understanding of economic principles semantics (lightbulb emoji) o This approach might allow for more precise labeling classes for labor related narratives, like Andre et al. (2023) use for Inflation narratives (Noteboard emoji)
+- Consider other sources of information besides of classic news media like X (Twitter) or LinkedIn Data (Noteboard emoji)
+- For Inference: link results of labor market papers with the my research approach to get an idea how correct are news understanding labor market topics.
+(Noteboard emoji)

 ## Questions & Answers

 1. List five different tasks that belong to the field of natural language processing.